Updated on June 15, 2021 by Jana

 First and foremost, GDPR (General Data Protection Regulation) is not about businesses or cold emailing.
 Above all, it’s about personal data protection and protecting individuals.
 Since GDPR came into effect at the end of May 2018, it is still legal to send businesses sales emails.

 1. Adequate and Relevant Prospects

-In general, lead generation and prospecting basically involve the sourcing of personal data to use in sales campaigns.
-GDPR doesn’t stop people prospecting or collecting leads, it merely demands a greater level of accuracy and care from prospectors.
+Lead generation and prospecting basically involve personal data when doing b2b cold email campaigns.
+On the other hand, GDPR doesn’t stop people prospecting or collecting leads, it merely demands a greater level of accuracy and care from prospectors.
 Under GDPR, personal data collected must be adequate and relevant to the purpose of its processing.

 In order to ensure adequacy, only collect data that is strictly necessary to you as a data processor.
 Put simply, don’t collect information if you don’t plan on using it.

 If your prospect is surprised to hear from you, are the leads you’ve garnered relevant?
 Make sure you are very precise in selecting who your ideal prospects are, and tailor your campaigns for them.

 2. Explaining Your Legitimate Interest

-Ask for referrals from your professional network.
+- Ask for referrals from your professional network

-Check for any recent investment/funding if your offer supports growth.
+- Check for any recent investment/funding if your offer supports growth

 In order to include legitimate interest in your cold emails and be GDPR compliant, it is important to include three key pieces of information:

-A statement advising the recipient how you have processed their data.
+- A statement advising the recipient how you have processed their data.

-A short explanation of why you are processing it.
+- A short explanation of why you are processing it.

-Instructions that the receiver of your email can follow in order to change the data you process or request the removal of your data from your list.
+- Instructions that the receiver of your email can follow in order to change the data you process or request the removal of your data from your list.

 3. Make it Quick and Easy to Unsubscribe/Opt-out

 It’s therefore vital to create a “do not contact” list of the companies and individuals that have opted out, to ensure they are not contacted again.

 4. Cleanse and Maintain Your Database Regularly

-As an extension to removing prospects that have opted out or unsubscribed, GDPR states that you must not retain information for months and months or hold onto inaccurate contact information.
+As an extension to removing prospects that have opted out or unsubscribed, GDPR states that you must not retain information for months and months or hold onto incorrect information.
 You must therefore cleanse your CRM regularly of inactive leads.
 You also need to check that your contact information is up to date.

 5. Prepare Replies to GDPR Complaints and Questions

-Finally, expect some unfavourable responses or reactions from your prospects.
+Finally, expect some unfavorable responses or reactions from your prospects.
 Privacy is a huge topic and some people will not be happy to have received your (cold) emails, even if they are GDPR compliant.
 Therefore, expect some questions such as:

 “What rights do you have emailing me?”

-Even though you’ve sent your email to a corporate email address, it will still contain somebody’s name, making it personal.
-Your legitimate interest therefore needs bringing to the forefront.
-If your product/service does not relate specifically to your prospect’s line of business, then explain the reason(s) you thought them a relevant person to get in touch with.
+Even though you’ve sent your email to a corporate email address, addressing the company of your lead, it will still contain somebody’s name, making it personal.
+Your legitimate interest, therefore, needs bringing to the forefront.
+If your product/service does not relate specifically to your prospect, then explain the reason(s) you thought them a relevant person to get in touch with.